jackdewinter/pymarkdown/readme.md

 ## Bugs - General - Solve

-- start making token fields private with setters
-  - look for places where common access patterns can be used i.e. link_title
 - is HTML transformer using text_from_chars, instead of other field?
   - see https://github.com/jackdewinter/pymarkdown/commit/a506ddd3bda08a8ca1d97a7b0d68c114325b545e `extra_74`